WELCOME TO

 semi-evergreen and others more like a dormant.
 In either case, it has

 proven totally hardy here.
-Fertile both as per pollen and pod set.
-Its
+Fertile both as per

-offspring exhibit the same bold color clarity.
-The picture tells the story.
+pollen and pod set.
+Its offspring exhibit the same bold color clarity.
+The

 Price: $20.00 (double fan)